VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 if the corresponding group or rule contains `type: "graphite"` config option.
 It is expected that the `<-datasource.url>/render` implements [Graphite Render API](https://graphite.readthedocs.io/en/stable/render_api.html) for `format=json`.
-When using vmalert with both `graphite` and `prometheus` rules configured against cluster version of VM do not forget to set `-datasource.appendTypePrefix` flag to `true`, so vmalert can adjust URL prefix automatically based on query type.
+When using vmalert with both `graphite` and `prometheus` rules configured against cluster version of VM do not forget to set `-datasource.appendTypePrefix` flag to `true`, so vmalert can adjust URL prefix automatically based on the query type.

 ## Rules backfilling